MCT-master/mct-master.github.io/_posts/2018-10-17-Group-B-Cicruit-sniffing-and-sampling.md

 layout: post
 title:  "Group B, Circuit sniffing and sampling"
 date:   2018-10-17 00:30:00 +0200
-categories: Physical-Computing
+categories: physical-computing
-author: Mari Lesteberg, Dmitry Vasilev, Ashane Silva, Shreejay Shreshta & Eigil Aandahl
+author: Mari Lesteberg, Dmitry Vasilev, Ashane Silva, Shreejay Shreshta, Eigil Aandahl
 image: /assets/image/piano_piezo.png
 excerpt: "During today's workshop, we hunted for sounds created by electromagnetic interferences and vibrations using headphones, contact mics, and portable speakers.
 Then we 'hacked' a p5.js sampler to play the found sounds from our laptops."
 ---